justquick/django-activity-stream/README.rst

 Download the most recent sourcecode and start up the development server.
 Make sure you have the most recent version of django::

     git clone git://github.com/justquick/django-activity-stream.git
-    cd django-activity-stream/example_project
+    cd django-activity-stream
+    python setup.py install # sudo this
-    pip install django
+    pip install django # and this
+    cd example_project
     python manage.py runserver

 If all goes well it will be available at http://127.0.0.1:8000/.
 Use the demo login (demo:demo) and try tinkering with the site and following users/groups.
-Some sample data is provided/
+Some sample data is provided.